-Another important difference between these analyses is that Ryan et al 17 included baseline variables only (lymph node disease, number of bone metastases, PSA, LDH and hemoglobin), whereas we included change in laboratory measurements as indicators of early treatment response.
-Changes in PSA and ALP at 8 weeks were strongly associated with overall and bone-specific progression.
-The PCWG3 criteria 6 suggest that early changes (before 8 or 12 weeks) in PSA should be ignored in determining treatment response because of the potential for flare reactions and later responses.
-However, PSA flare may be uncommon following AA-P 19 and previous analyses have shown a strong association of early PSA changes with survival and radiographic progression. ^{16,19-23} PSA declines of 30%, 50%, and 90%, as well as more complex measures of PSA kinetics, are associated with survival and radiographic progression; ^{20,22} however, it is not clear which measure has the best predictive ability.
+ments as indicators of early treatment response.
+Changes in PSA and ALP at eight weeks were strongly associated with overall and bone-specific progression.
+The PCWG3 criteria6 suggest that early changes (before 8 or 12 weeks) in PSA should be ignored in determining treatment response because of the potential for flare reactions and later responses.
+However, PSA flare may be uncommon following AA-P19 and previous analyses have shown a strong association of early PSA changes with survival and radiographic progression.^{16,19-23} PSA declines of 30%, 50%, and 90%, as well as more complex measures of PSA kinetics, are associated with survival and radiographic progression;^{20,22} however, it is not clear which measure has the best predictive ability.

-In agreement with our results, change in serum ALP, a marker of bone metabolism, has been shown to be associated with survival 24-26 and with bone progression specifically ^{27,28} in mCRPC patients, independently of changes in PSA.
-Using baseline level and change in ALP, we identified a group of patients with low risk of bone progression (6% at 6 months) for whom the frequency of bone scans might be reduced.
+In agreement with our results, change in serum ALP, a marker of bone metabolism, has been shown to be associated with survival24-26 and with bone progression specifically^{27,28} in mCRPC patients, independent of changes in PSA.
+Using baseline level and change in ALP, we identified a group of patients with low risk of bone progression (6% at six months) for whom the frequency of bone scans might be reduced.

-Strengths of this work include a large sample size, high quality data collected as part of a clinical trial, and a standardized schedule of imaging.
+Strengths of this work include a large sample size, high-quality data collected as part of a clinical trial, and a standardized schedule of imaging.
 Because data on time to disease progression is highly dependent on the imaging schedule, imaging at standard intervals in all patients is necessary for this type of analysis.

-The generalizability of our results may be limited as the subjects were highly selected participants in a clinical trial who may be at different risk for progression than patients in the "real" world clinical setting.
+The generalizability of our results may be limited, as the subjects were highly selected participants in a clinical trial who may be at different risk for progression than patients in the real-world clinical setting.
 Our results may not apply to patients who present with visceral metastases at start of treatment or those who are treated with different drugs.
 In addition, our results apply to current standard imaging technologies and their associated sensitivity and specificity for detecting disease progression.
 Finally, our models have not been externally validated.